bazacko/08-vanilla_rest_api/lab-kyler/readme.md

-#Lab 08 - Vanilla REST API
+#Lab 11 - Single Resource Express API

 ##About
-This is a basic HTTP server made without any node server frameworks.
-You can GET, POST, and DELETE jokes which are stored in memory.
+This is a demo HTTP server using the express framework.
+You can GET, POST, and DELETE jokes which are stored on disk.
+Each joke is comprised of a setup string, a punchline string, and a random ID which is assigned when the joke is stored.

+##Getting started
+1. Install with `npm i`
+2. Start in normal mode with `npm start` or debug mode with `npm run debug`.

+Server runs on `$PORT` or defaults to 2000.

 ##Usage
-Server runs on `$PORT` or defaults to 2001.
-* Store a joke with a POST to /api/joke, including `setup` and `punchline` in the body.
+* Store a joke:
+ * `http post localhost:2000/api/joke setup=<setup> punchline=<punchline>`
+* Enumerate stored jokes as an array of joke IDs:
+ * `http get localhost:2000/api/joke`
-* Retrieve a joke with GET to /api/joke, including `id` as a URL parameter.
+* Retrieve a joke:
+ * `http get localhost:2000/api/joke?id=<id>`
-* Delete a joke with DELETE to /api/joke, including `id` as a URL parameter.
+* Delete a joke:
-* Enumerate stored jokes with a GET to /api/joke, with no URL parameters.
+ * `http delete localhost:2000/api/joke/id=<id>`